 - Dr. Phillips.
 Many Disney and Universal executives call Dr. Phillips home, and for good reason: easy access to the attractions, airport, DT and Dr. Phillips restaurants, which are fabu!
 Primarily built in the 1960's-1980's.
 Moderate to expensive.

-- Lake Nona.
-Who doesn't have a friends in the medical, bio-medicine and education fields?
-From doctors, nurses and other specialties within medicine, to professors and teachers at the VA and UCF Medical School, which are all located here, LGBT are taking advantage of career enhancing positions and making it home.
+- Lake Nona Area.
+Who doesn't have a friend in the medical, bio-medicine and education fields?
+From doctors, nurses and other specialties within medicine, to professors and teachers at the VA and UCF Medical School, which are all located here.
 Suburban, moderate to upscale, green and super convenient to DT, OIA, Atlantic Ocean, Disney and Universal.
-Most built since 2000 and continues through today.
+Some neighborhoods were built in the early to mid 2000's; the area is currently exploding with new construction.
+If you like numerous small parks and easy access and many conservation/water lots, check out East Park.
 Moderate to expensive.

-Actually, it's really tough to make the cutoff and stick to 10 neighborhoods, which is why I have 13 showing and I easily could've added another 7!
-As I tell out of state clients looking to relocate to Orlando, we really don't have a concentrated "gay ghetto" here...we are pretty much everywhere, which speaks volumes regarding the overall acceptance in the immediate region.
+As I tell out of state clients looking to relocate to Orlando, we really don't have a concentrated "gay ghetto" here...we are pretty much everywhere, which really speaks volumes regarding overall acceptance in the immediate region.

-Excluding Kissimmee & Winter Park, which are longtime established cities, the neighborhoods on this list have Orlando ZIP codes; in the case of Dr. Phillips, Baldwin Park and Lake Nona, which definitely feel suburban, the others are typical city neighborhoods.
+Excluding Kissimmee, Winter Park, Longwood, Apopka, Lake Mary & Belle Isle, which are long established cities, all the other neighborhoods on this list have Orlando ZIP codes; in the case of Dr. Phillips, Baldwin Park, Wedgefield and Lake Nona, which definitely feel suburban or rural, they still have Orlando addresses.

 New to Orlando?
 If you like attending theatre events, bowling, concerts, museums, happy hour, networking, restaurants, etc., check out